keep-starknet-strange/cashubrew/README.md

 ## 🎭 Running the Show

-Launch your Gakimint server with a single command:
+Launch your Cashubrew server with a single command:

 ```bash
 mix phx.server